aimeos/aimeos-docs/src/typo3/customize.md

 </div>
 ```

-Afterwards, add this TypoScript configuration in *Web::Template -> Constants* telling the *bootstrap_package* to look for the partials inside your extension:
+Afterwards, add this TypoScript configuration to *Web::Template -> Constants* telling the *bootstrap_package* to look for the partials inside your extension:

 ```typoscript
 page.fluidtemplate.partialRootPath = EXT:<your extension name>/Resources/Private/Partials/Page/